-Usually in our development cycle, we edit the sources and run some test and/or
+Most often in our development cycle, we edit the sources and run some test

-is simple and perfect but might fail in some aspects we should not overlook.
+cycle is simple and perfect but might fail in some aspects we should not

 The environment in which we run all our development processes matters!

-The Makefile and the Python environment (make install) encapsulate a lot for us, but they do not have access to all prerequisites.
-For example, there may have dependencies on packages that are installed on the developer’s desktop, but usually are not preinstalled on a server or client system.
+The Makefile & ./manage and the Python environment (make install) encapsulate a lot for us, but these tools do not have access to all prerequisites.
+For example, there may have dependencies on packages that are installed on developer’s desktop, but usually are not preinstalled on a server or client system.
 Another example is; settings have been made to the software on developer’s desktop that would never be set on a production system.

-Linux Containers are isolate environments and not to mix up all the prerequisites from various projects on developer’s desktop is always a good choice.
+Linux Containers are isolate environments, we use them to not mix up all the prerequisites from various projects on developer’s desktop.

-The scripts from Admin’s tooling box can divide in those to install and maintain software:
+The scripts from DevOps tooling box can divide in those to install and maintain software

 Before you can start with containers, you need to install and initiate LXD once: